mbklein/docker-stack/README.md

 Originally written as a drop-in replacement for [`solr_wrapper`](https://github.com/cbeer/solr_wrapper) and [`fcrepo_wrapper`](https://github.com/cbeer/fcrepo_wrapper) to ease development and testing of [Samvera](https://github.com/mbklein/) applications, but with an eye toward adding support for additional services.

+## Prerequisites

+`Docker::Stack` depends on [Docker](https://docker.com/) for container virtualization.
+Before using this gem to start or manage support services, please download and install the [Docker Community Edition](https://store.docker.com/search?type=edition&offering=community).

 ## Installation

 Add this line to your application's Gemfile: